On certain extensions of vector bundles in p-adic geometry: Abstract

 \section{Abstract}

-Given three arbitrary vector bundles on the Fargues-Fontaine curve where one of them is assumed to be semistable, we give an explicit and complete criterion in terms of Harder-Narasimhan polygons on whether there exists a short exact sequence among them.
-Our argument is based on a dimension analysis of certain moduli spaces of bundle maps and bundle extensions using Scholze's theory of diamonds.
+Given two arbitrary vector bundles on the Fargues-Fontaine curve, we give an explicit criterion in terms of Harder-Narasimhan polygons on whether they realize a semistable vector bundle as their extensions.
+Our argument is largely combinatorial and builds upon the dimension analysis of certain moduli spaces of bundle maps developed in \cite{Arizona_extvb}.

 \rhead{}

 \chead{}